Agenda

 S. Ronald StevensonCounselPower Law

-- Setting the stage by reviewing why the Supreme Court found the IAA unconstitutional and summarizing the proposed amendments to the IAA
+- Setting the stage by explaining why the Supreme Court of Canada found the previous version of the Impact Assessment Act unconstitutional

-Update on the Federal United Nations Declaration on the Rights of Indigenous Peoples Action Plan 2023-2028
+Update on the Federal Government’s Action Plan for Implementing the United Nations Declaration on the Rights of Indigenous Peoples

 Koren MarriottSenior CounselAboriginal Law Center, Justice Canada